J-Gann/medical-rag-chatbot/DOCUMENTATION.md

        4. Both answers refer to the Roman Empire.
 We checked the recommended authors and book titles.
 The author Susan Wise Bauer and the book title recommended from Chat-GPT exist.
 The author Paul Erdkamp recommended from RAG exists, but we didn't find the book.
 Only books which are related to the Roman Empire but with other titles.
 Again RAG is more detailed and recommend other authors as well.
 Were some exist and some not.
        5. Both answers are similar with a similarity score of 0.95.
 Also the retrieval score higher than the other unrelated questions.

-We assume that BioMistral is able to generate good answers to non-PubMed-related data because it's based on the underlying Mistral model.
-It's interesting to see that the similarity seems to be higher with smaller retrieval scores.
-We think that the model adds more information from the Mistral model if the retrieved document does not provide good information for the given questions.
-It's also good to see that the generated unrelated Q&A's retrieval scores are all smaller than the generated questions for the related.
-This shows that we generated the Q&A's correctly, even if they are sometimes a bit related to medical issues.
+We presume that BioMistral can produce accurate answers to non-PubMed-related data due to its foundation in the underlying Mistral model.
+It's intriguing to note that the similarity tends to increase with lower retrieval scores.
+We believe this is because the model incorporates more information from the Mistral model when the retrieved document doesn't supply sufficient information for the given question.
+It's also noteworthy that the retrieval scores for the generated unrelated QA's are consistently lower than those for the related ones.
+This indicates that we have correctly generated the QA's, even if they are occasionally tangentially related to medical topics.

 3. Sentiment analysis

-We see that 4 of ten questions are answered differently.
+We observe that 4 out of 10 questions are answered differently.
-In question 1 RAG mentioned that it is not possible to improve intelligence through education and cognitive training.
-This is interesting because the RAG answered the question 7 from related QA's in the opposite way.
-In question 4, it's asked if it possible to accurately measure intelligence by using standardized tests.
-We think that in this case RAG is correct with answering the question with no. Which means that Chat-GPT is wrong.
-In question 5, RAG is unsure to give a true or false answer.
-The question is if socioeconomic factors influence intelligence.
+In question 1, RAG mentioned that it is not possible to improve intelligence through education and cognitive training.
+This is interesting because RAG answered question 7 from related QA's in the opposite way.
+In question 4, it's asked if it is possible to accurately measure intelligence using standardized tests.
+We think that in this case, RAG is correct in answering the question with no, which means that Chat-GPT is wrong.
+In question 5, RAG is unsure whether to give a true or false answer.
+The question is whether socioeconomic factors influence intelligence.
 We think RAG is correct because it's not really easy to state a yes or no answer to this question.
-The question 8 asked if intelligence is a fixed trait that remains constant throughout.
-We go again with RAG and think that the answer is too complex to answer it with yes or no.
+Question 8 asked if intelligence is a fixed trait that remains constant throughout.
+We again side with RAG and think that the answer is too complex to answer with a simple yes or no.

 ## Contributions